Dental Implant Failure & Salvage Midland

 Symptoms of Failed Dental Implants

-Whether you’ve just received your implants or you’ve had them for years, there are certain signs that could indicate failure.
+Whether you’ve just received your implants or you’ve had them for years, certain signs could indicate failure.
 For instance, if your gums are pulling away from your implants and/or teeth, you may have an infection called peri-implantitis, which can lead to implant failure.
 You could have consistently bad breath or a bad taste in your mouth.
 If your implants feel loose or your bite changes, you need to see us right away.

 How Dental Implant Salvage Works